artisjaap/snooker-scoreboard/README.md

 ## next lessons
 - *Lesson 10 - Front-end implement follow-match:* First basic implementation of the scoreboard
 - *Lesson 11 - Front-end remote control:* Implementing the remote controll
+- *Lesson 12 - Front-end fast login:* an url containing username/password for a match so that a remote control can easly be created
-- *Lesson 12 - follow-match with websockets:* Automatic refresh scoreboard with websockets
+- *Lesson 13 - follow-match with websockets:* Automatic refresh scoreboard with websockets